...

 Best Foods to Include in a Balanced Weight Loss Diet

-A high-protein + high-fiber combo helps you feel satisfied longer and naturally reduces how much food you eat.
+A high-protein + high-fibre combo helps you feel satisfied longer and naturally reduces how much food you eat.

 Protein Sources (Veg and Non-Veg Options)